 - How can I make my day better and happier?

-Journaling for gratitude is a great way to make you feel better and have more optimism.
+Gratitude journal prompts are great to make you feel better and have more optimism.

 - What does it mean to be content?